 Centrally located in Orange, Probation's Youth Guidance Center is being transformed into the County's first Coordinated Reentry Center.
 This facility is being completed in phases with phase one providing a dedicated 24-7 facility where anyone released will have a place to go.
-Individuals seeking to receive or continue reentry services will enter through a reception area where they will be welcomed and linked to a care/case manager to assess and begin to address their needs.
+Individuals seeking to receive or continue reentry services will enter through a reception area where they will be welcomed and linked to a care/case manager who will assess and begin to address their needs.
 Temporary housing will be provided for males and females and the facility will include space for programs, family reunification, counseling, and any other needs determined necessary to remove obstacles for successful reentry.
-Estimated completion in December 2025.
-The construction contract has been awarded and the initial meeting has taken place.